felixdagnon/CICD-Flow-CodeDeploy-Lambda-Application/README.md

 ![image](https://github.com/felixdagnon/CICDFlow-CodeDeploy-LambdaApplication/assets/91665833/019c1e85-1d81-4a72-a953-9afae736250f)

 ## Create S3 bucket for CodePipeline

 ![image](https://github.com/felixdagnon/CICDFlow-CodeDeploy-LambdaApplication/assets/91665833/39a3c393-ad68-4345-84ec-c87972f88129)

-## Create CodCommit Repo and put the staff in
+## Create CodeCommit Repo and put the staff in

 let's create a CodeCommit repository first called codepipeline-lambda-demo and push our code from Cloud9 IDE.